-In order to achieve this purpose, students can expect the following services to be provided:
+In order to achieve this purpose, graduates can expect the following services to be provided:

 - A careers education programme of seminars and training events on career choice, further study, job search and recruitment processes as well as time out.
 Some charges for participation in this programme will apply.

-- A Careers Information Centre with online access and containing up to date reference and take away materials on different careers, further study options in Ireland and overseas, employers and job hunting.
-A range of assistive technology is available in the Careers Information Centre, which enables graduates with disabilities to access careers information.
+- A Careers Information Centre with online access and containing up to date take away materials on different careers, further study options, employers and job hunting.

 - Organised recruitment and information activities.

 - Vacancy and other information relating to opportunities with employers or course providers.
-This information will be made available through e-mail, at the careers website.
+This information will be made available at the careers website.

-- Videotaped practice interviews with a careers consultant for which there is a fee.
+- Filmed practice interviews with a careers consultant for which there is a fee.

-- Vocational guidance software (Prospects Planner, Pathfinder) accessible in the Careers Information Centre and through the College PC network.
+- Vocational guidance software (Prospects Planner) accessible on the web and in the Careers Information Centre.

 Further details can be found in the Trinity Careers Service Guide.